Director of Real Estate Development

 Real Estate Development Department

-• New construction and acquisition/rehabilitation of affordable rental housing;
+- New construction of affordable rental housing;

-• Construction of resilience centers and other infrastructure in partnership with small community-based organizations in disadvantaged communities; and
+- Construction of resilience centers and other infrastructure in partnership with small community-based organizations in disadvantaged communities; and

 Recent SHE real estate development highlights include: